-We will keep a supply of emergency AAI devices in school.
+We will keep a supply of emergency inhalers and AAI devices in school.

-4.6 Emergency Situations.
+4.7 Emergency Situations.

 Our staff will follow our school's normal emergency procedures (for example, calling 999).
-All children / young person's IHCPs will clearly set out what constitutes an emergency and will explain what to do.
+All children's IHCPs will clearly set out what constitutes an emergency and will explain what to do.

-If a child or young person needs to be taken to hospital, our staff will stay with them until the parent / carer (or designated adult) arrives, or accompany a child / young person taken to hospital by ambulance and stay with them until the parent / carer (or designated adult) arrives.
+If a child needs to be taken to hospital, our staff will stay with them until the parent carer (or designated adult) arrives, or accompany a child taken to hospital by ambulance and stay with them until the parent/carer (or designated adult) arrives.